-811 is the LAW.
+Spring is here, and so is the beginning of gardening season and backyard projects.
+CALL BEFORE YOU DIG!
+Please, it is actually federal law to call 811 at least two business days before digging.
 Digging a new flower bed or garden – Call 811.
 Even if it is just a small flower bed?
-How about installing a post call 811.
+How about installing a post-call 811.
 Is it any different if you hire a landscaper or contractor?
 No – call 811.

 You may not know, but according to data collected by Common Ground Alliance (CGA), an underground utility line is damaged once every six minutes nationwide because someone decided to dig without first calling 811.

-Making a call to 811 is the easiest way to make sure you keep you and your neighbors safe!!!
+Making a call to 811 is the easiest way to keep you and your neighbors safe!!!